marijnh/Eloquent-JavaScript/01_values.md

 {{index "binary data", data, bit, memory}}

-Inside the computer's world, there is only data.
+In the computer's world, there is only data.
 You can read data, modify data, create new data—but that which isn't data cannot be mentioned.
 All this data is stored as long sequences of bits and is thus fundamentally alike.

 {{index CD, signal}}